 The Legacy of Great Leaders

 George Washington.
 Robert E. Lee.
 Stonewall Jackson.
 George Marshall.
-These four generals were remarkable military leaders, but in Lexington their legacies aren't limited to dusty textbooks and plaques on old statues (well, maybe a few).
+These four generals were remarkable military leaders, but in Lexington their legacies aren't limited to dusty textbooks.
 As you'll discover, their commitment to civility, honor and education remains an important part of the culture at W&L and VMI as well as the surrounding city.

 George Washington has the best view in town.
 Perched atop Washington Hall on Washington & Lee's colonnade, a statue of the great man has watched thousands of fresh-faced students hurry across campus.
 Those students should all be smiling at Old George.
 His gift of James River Canal stock in 1796, valued at $20,000, saved the struggling school.
 The gift still contributes to the annual operating budget.